Sovereignty Is Of The Individual

 3. Can anyone else experience all your values for you?

-No, you must think, choose and act to survive biologically and psychologically.
-You are sovereign by metaphysical fact of being human.
+you must think, choose and act to survive biologically and psychologically.
+You are sovereign by fact of being human.

 Your particular nature and identity as a living individual makes you irrefutably sovereign.